 Through all this gardening, I’ve become a plant breeder.
 I’m “localizing” certain vegetable plant varieties — adapting them to Los Angeles growing conditions.
 To support this project, I’m selling seeds under the Cityscape Seeds label.
-You can find Cityscape Seeds online at my Etsy shop, and in-person at Matt Van Diepen’s Homegrown Gardens stand at Mar Vista Farmers Market on Sundays.
+You can find Cityscape Seeds online at my Etsy shop, and in-person at Matt Van Diepen’s Homegrown Gardens stand at Mar Vista Farmers Market (LA 90066) on Sundays.

 Seeds of Hope

 I helped design an education curriculum for the Seeds of Hope project of the Episcopal Diocese of Los Angeles.
 The goal of this project was to turn a lot of urban land owned by the church into urban agriculture and community garden spaces.
 With this project in mind, I put together the booklet Your Community Garden, which outlined my suggestions for what to consider as you begin to build a community garden.

 If you attend one of my garden classes, you’ll probably hear me say that East Coast and British garden books aren’t very good guides for growing food in the year-round growing season of Southern California.
 Some years back, when I found there was a distinct lack of good info, I started to write my own.
 For more about this booklet series, see the Publications page.

 My Home Garden